Mernet Larsen: Early life and career

 Larsen was born in 1940 in Houghton, Michigan and spent her youth in Chicago and then Gainesville, Florida.
 By high school she was interested in contemporary art and painting.
 She earned a BFA from the University of Florida in 1962, where painter and professor Hiram D. Williams encouraged her to pursue interests in representational work and the essence of objects despite the dominance of abstract expressionism at the time.
-She continued with graduate work at Indiana University (MFA, 1965), studying with painter James McGarrell.
+She continued with graduate work at Indiana University Bloomington (MFA, 1965), studying with painter James McGarrell.
 After graduating, Larsen taught studio art and art history at the University of Oklahoma, before moving to Tampa and taking a position at the University of South Florida in 1967; she taught painting and drawing there until retiring, professor emeritus, in 2003.

 Larsen lived intermittently in Tampa and New York for almost a decade before settling in Tampa in 1981.
 In the 1970s, she painted images of composite, figurative scenes—often observations of city life based on fragments of photographs—that sought to sought to deconstruct traditional realist concepts of homogeneous, unified vision.
 Her figurative work subsequently shifted in a geometric direction, before entering a period (roughly 1984 to 1999) in which she produced process-oriented, abstract paintings that were influenced by Japanese art, Roland Barthes and structuralism; these paintings revealed the implications and limits of modern formalism by engaging non-formalist literary borrowings, representational plays, and concrete referentiality.
 Described as cool, distanced and highly textured, they were characterized by simple shapes, limited palettes, and an emphasis on the physical surface, which Larsen scraped, buried, collaged, built up and peeled to produce an effect resembling old weathered walls.
 She frequently deconstructed modernist abstract and non-western paintings as compositional springboards for the largely abstract works, whose shapes, linear elements and titles (Escalator, 1988; Archer, 1996; Weight Lifter, 1999) alluded to figuration and spatial relationships.

 Larsen began exhibiting regularly in the late 1970s and over roughly two decades appeared in solo shows in Florida galleries, various American university venues, and a retrospective at the DeLand Museum of Art (1992), as well as group shows at the Contemporary Arts Center (New Orleans), American Academy of Arts and Letters, and Tampa Museum of Art, among others.